Studying Resources & Workshops

-The Student-Athlete Mentorship (SAM) Program enhances the academic performance of varsity student-athletes by providing resources and assistance tailored to their unique needs.
+The Student-Athlete Mentor (SAM) Program enhances the academic performance of varsity student-athletes by providing resources and assistance tailored to their unique needs.

 Effective studying resources include a wide variety of guides and tools on reading, note-taking, concentrating, and study strategies such as concept maps and matrix charts.